Why Norway Could Be A Good Choice For Immigration

 If you know Norwegian language you can communicate with Swedish and Danish people.
 The languages of the three countries are similar and you can speak in Norwegian to Danes and Swedes.
 On the other hand Sami languages are different from Norwegian language.
 Northern Sami is an official language and is equal to Norwegian.
 It is used by the indigenous Sami people in two regions of Norway, Troms and Finnmark.
 For more information please visit: studyinnorway.no

 Roads in Norway are narrow and slow because of low traffic and difficult weather condition.
-Months like November to April have rough weather, yet the roads like from Oslo to Bergen are difficult.
+Months like November to April have rough weather, therefore travelling by road for example from Oslo to Bergen becomes difficult.
 Roads are well maintained and are of high standards.
 Norwegians drive from the right side of the road.

 Roads in rural particularly in mountain areas have two lanes and are narrow and windy.
 You have to share the road with cyclists and pedestrians also.
 Traveling can be expensive because country like Norway is expensive comparative to lot of other places, but most people can afford to live in an expensive way.
 For more information visit: norway.nordicvisitor.com